limshoonkit/WFGY/Avatar/eval/README.md

 4. what is ready at current branch baseline
 5. what still needs stronger verification later

-That is why eval needs its own hub.
+That is why Eval needs its own hub.

 ---